Droogans/unmaintainable-code/README.md

 #### Obscure film references

-Use constant names like `LancelotsFavouriteColour` instead of `blue` and assign it hex value of `$0204FB`.
+Use constant names like `LancelotsFavouriteColour` instead of `blue` and assign it a hex value of `$0204FB`.
 The color looks identical to pure blue on the screen, and a maintenance programmer would have to work out `0204FB` (or use some graphic tool) to know what it looks like.
 Only someone intimately familiar with Monty Python and the Holy Grail would know that Lancelot's favorite color was blue.
 If a maintenance programmer can't quote entire Monty Python movies from memory, he or she has no business being a programmer.

 ## Camouflage